-Most people probably grind and clench their teeth from time to time (a medical condition called bruxism).
+Most people grind and clench their teeth from time to time.
 This occasional grinding usually does not cause harm.
-When teeth grinding (bruxism) occurs on a regular basis, the teeth, temporomandibular joints, and/or jaw muscles can be affected.

 Why do people grind their teeth?

 Research has shown that grinding originates as a type of sleep disturbance in the central nervous system and is affected by stress and anxiety, alcohol, smoking, diseases, trauma, heredity, and certain drugs.
-Bruxism has a multifactorial etiology and no one factor is associated with bruxism for all people.
+Bruxism has several causes and no one factor is associated with bruxism for all people.
 Current studies have shown bruxism to be modulated by neurotransmitters in the central nervous system.